 Buttermilk & Bourbon

-As I mentioned above, Newbury Street is known for it’s luxury shops, but don’t overlook the restaurants located here!
+As I mentioned above, Newbury Street is known for its luxury shops, but don’t overlook the restaurants located here!
 One of my favorites is Stephanie’s because of its all-American menu and ideal location for people watching.
-I recommend sitting outside on their patio and checking this place out for a weekend brunch!
+I recommend sitting outside on their patio and checking this place out for brunch during your weekend in Boston.

 Union Oyster House